moddayz/Helicopter_pbo_client_mod/README.md

 This is a free helicopter mod for Dayz Standalone game, You can pack it in your workshop if you write in the description:

->>>>> The author of the helicoter mod https://sibnic.info on the site you can download the latest version of free helicopters, If you need help with installation, go to discord https://sibnic.info/discord
+>>>>> The author of the helicopter mod https://sibnic.info on the site you can download the latest version of free helicopters, If you need help with installation, go to discord https://sibnic.info/discord

 The description of the mod in the workshop must contain this text, if it is not there or you prohibit repackaging the mod or selling my mod, I will consider it a violation and will send the DMCA.